Ionnier/api-simple-blog/readme.md

 Created following Jonas Schmedtmann Node.JS course but without the front-end.
-The AuthController, ErrorController, AppError is mostly from the course.
+The AuthController, ErrorController, AppError is from the course.